whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 I feel impressed that this woman calmly but clearly confronted the preacher's hurtful attitudes.
 She even invited her neighbors to have compassion for a stranger after he'd acted rudely.
 I also feel impressed that the people immediately recognized who was in the right and acted in support of the mostly-naked woman instead of the self-righteous man.
 This story showed me that whole communities can act in solidarity and stand for a culture of mutual respect when conflict arises.

 This story showed me what it's like when everyone in a culture upholds the rules for how people treat each other.
 The Nootka didn't have police; everybody took a stand to protect the clown when she was attacked.
-They had rules that worked for everyone, and everyone upheld them.
+They had rules that worked for everyone, and everyone had the spiritual strength to uphold them.

 And this solidarity was not a one-off event.
 It was a way of life.
 The clown walked out of the church, and all the people followed her, leaving the preacher alone.
 That church still exists and remains empty to this day.